bernd/sea-watch-app/readme.md

 You can download https://github.com/sea-watch/sea-watch-app/archive/master.zip and unzip it in your www or htdocs folder.

-Or just cline this Repo
+Or just clone this Repo
 ### Step 2: Use Composer to install dependencies

 Laravel utilizes [Composer](http://getcomposer.org/) to manage its dependencies.
 First, download a copy of the composer.phar.